-Salaries will depend on age, experience, qualifications, experience, location and whether caring for a single baby or multiples.
+Salaries will depend on experience, qualifications and location. and whether the Maternity Nurse will be caring for a single baby or multiples.
 Maternity Nurses are self-employed and responsible for paying their own tax and national insurance in the UK.
 Below is a guide only as to what you can expect on a 24 hour and hourly basis:

 To enter the profession as a Maternity Nurse, also known as a Maternity Practitioner or Maternity Nanny - you will nowadays require some form of maternity training.
 Without formal qualifications, it is unlikely that you will be considered to work in private residence in the UK or internationally, especially, for first time mothers and fathers.
 However, the exception to this - is for those who have anywhere between 10 and 30 years plus experience, as many began their career long before qualifications came into force.
 But, even these highly experienced and competent Maternity Nurses/Nannies will attend the array of courses on offer, to keep their skills and knowledge updated, which not only shows their commitment to the profession, but to stay at the top of their game in an industry that is highly competitive.